highchair/artinruins-com/_property/bennys-auto-pvd.md

 Christopher Maselli, Esq. is listed as the Agent for Richmond Motor Sales and as the Agent associated with <a href="https://opencorporates.com/companies/us_ri/001762771">1100 North Main LLC</a> as well.
 The mailing address for that corporation is 1052 North Main Street, the address of The Law Office of Thomas E. Badway & Associates, LLC.
 The also are associated with the former [Autocar & Studebaker Trucks dealership at 36 Branch Avenue]({% link _property/autocar-studebaker-trucks.md %}).

+Towards the end of October 2025, a For Lease sign was added to the building.
+Apparently the site was prepared without a tenant already lined up.

 ### History